-Where a request is refused, we will explain the grounds for refusal and advise the person making the subject access request that they have the right to submit a complaint to the ICO.
+Where a request is refused, we will inform the individual of the reasons and that they have the right to complain to the ICO.
+They will also be informed they can seek to enforce their subject access rights through the courts.